huanlui/chord-suggester/README.md

 ## Installing Selenium

-Scraping notebooks need `Chrome Driver` to be installed from [here](https://sites.google.com/a/chromium.org/chromedriver/home) and copied (unzipped) to the same folder as the notebook (`src` folder).
+Scraping notebooks (see [01 - Scraping - Extracting filter criteria.ipynb](/src/01 - Scraping - Extracting filter criteria.ipynb)) need `Chrome Driver` to be installed from [here](https://sites.google.com/a/chromium.org/chromedriver/home) and copied (unzipped) to the same folder as the notebook (`src` folder).
 In the repo, my version is copied, but it could not work on your computer.
-The driver must be compatible with the installed chrome version.
+The driver must be compatible with the installed `Chrome` version.

 In `MacOS`, you must additionally allow mac-os to run non-known apps: open `System Preferences` and click `Security & Privacy`.
 Change `Allow apps downloaded from` to `Anywhere`.

 ## Showing sheets on notebooks

-In order to make `show()` function work when using `music21` on Notebooks, any music engraving software (such as `Finale`, `Sibelius` or `MuseScore`) needs to be installed.
+In order to make `show()` function work when using `music21` on Notebooks, any music engraving software (such as `Finale`, `Sibelius` or `MuseScore`) has to be installed.

-I recommend [MuseScore](https://musescore.org) because it is for free, open source, easy to install and light.
+I recommend [MuseScore](https://musescore.org) because it is for free, open source, easy to install and lightweight.

 ## Converting model created from Python Keras to TensorFlow.js format in a Conda Environment